They swore on the bible that they needed you. Call that love? Now do you remember Deuce?

 The group were dropped by London Records at the end of that year but with the new line up, were next signed up by non other than Mike Stock of Stock Aitken Waterman fame and his Love This record label.
 A new single “No Surrender” was released in July 1996 but could only manage No.29 in the UK.
 The group was heavily promoted in Australia at the same time, where “On The Bible” reached No.27 there.
 Craig Young left the group after this and was replaced by ‘Clinton’.
 “No Surrender” was released ‘down under’ but failed to chart.
 Deuce did call it a day, and the group parted company, apparently forever.

 Young has become something of a celebrated actor appearing on the London stage as well as in a number of TV series including crap football ‘drama’ Dream Team, Lost and Charmed.
 Paul Holmes went on to become a songwriter and has written for the likes of late Bee Gee Robin Gibb.
 Lisa Armstrong went on to become a make-up expert would marry Ant McPartlin of Ant and Dec fame in 2006.
 The couple separated in 2018.
-And if you know the whereabouts of Kelly O’Keefe…answers on a postcard or stuck-down envelope!
+And Kelly…well, Kelly just likes a good glass of wine!
+Cheers!

 Join the Deuce supporters FACEBOOK group to keep the Deuce flame alive